soondubu137/go-url-shortener/README.md

 https://ssp.com/iLw26qfeV
 ```

-This project demonstrates the implementation of a basic version of such a URL shortener.
+This project implements a basic version of such a URL shortener.

 ## Project Architecture